Find your way with our blog

 • Review your future savings and retirement goals

-It’s likely that you will need to explore a combination of all three.
-And if you’re just starting out, you may need to extend your business budget (target forecast) by two or three years to build up the business.
+You will likely need to explore a combination of all three.
+If you’re just starting out, you may need to extend your business budget (target forecast) by two or three years to build the business.

 Step 5: Finalize your business budget

-If you’re using Xero, you can add your budget into your account so you can track Budget vs Actual each month and know whether you’re trending in the right direction.
+If you’re using Xero, you can add your budget to your account so you can track Budget vs Actual each month and know whether you’re trending in the right direction.

 Congratulations!
-You've just created a realistic plan that will help you achieve your financial goals.
-You now know what needs to be done and you can start living and running your business in a more intentional way.
+You’ve just created a realistic plan to help you achieve your financial goals.
+Now that you know what needs to be done, you can start living and running your business more intentionally.

-This is when we’d recommend finalizing your one-year goals, and then the 90-day priorities mentioned earlier.
+This is when we’d recommend finalizing your one-year goals and the 90-day priorities mentioned earlier.

 Now that you’ve established goals and know where to focus your energy, it’s time to get granular.
 Break down your goals into small, achievable steps.
-When executed on, this action plan will move you closer towards your goals.
+When executed, this action plan will move you closer to your goals.
 Be intentional by dedicating time each day or week to work on your focus items.
-Every little step will help you accomplish those priorities and adds up to reaching the one- and three-year goals you set.
+Every little step will help you accomplish those priorities and add up to reaching the one- and three-year goals you set.

 • Helm connects with Xero and helps forecast your future cash balance.